bmarchete/tic-tac-toe-netlify/README.md

 Javascript implementation of the classic Tic Tac Toe game.
 It's possible to save the game state locally, and continue later!

+You can check an online version at https://affectionate-saha-acbc34.netlify.com/

 ## Details

 - ES6 Syntax